When booking a holiday, how long do you typically spend researching your destination and what offers are available?

 In today’s world segmentation is no longer enough – customers want personalisation.
 However, there is a significant gap between the expectation and reality here: 67% of customers want travel brands to personalise their communications, and only 44% believe that the communications they receive are good.
 There is clearly something missing and there needs to be a more streamlined way of making sure the personalised messages reach the right people, across the most appropriate platforms.

-Identity resolution has the means to bridge the gap between customers’ digital needs and expectations and how travel brands can deliver against them.
+Identity resolution solutions are the means to bridge the gap between customers’ digital needs and expectations and how travel brands can deliver against them.
 With the vast number of platforms and channels being used, brands need to connect these touchpoints to understand what motivates their customers, in order to provide a more tailored service.

 It is not that travel brands are using their digital data in the wrong way, they just need to use it more efficiently.
 Identity resolution will provide more clarity on what customers want from their favourite brands when it comes to their individual preferences.
 They will be able to identify the best platform to target customers and provide the most appropriate personalised messages accordingly.
 If the holiday preference of the customer changes, brands will be able to adjust the personalised messages which are being pushed out, making the fragmented customer journey whole again.